Growing Bright and Beautiful Yellow Vegetables

 Yellow watermelon can be an exciting surprise to your typical watermelon eater.
 Until you cut into that green flesh you have no idea that someone replaced your bright red flesh with a sunny yellow center dotted with black seeds.

-The flavor Baby Doll, a smaller shape melon, is delicious when ripe and the smaller size makes for easier transporting when you need a desert for that intimate picnic with friends.
+The flavor of Baby Doll, a smaller shape melon, is delicious when ripe and the smaller size makes for easier transporting when you need a desert for that intimate picnic with friends.

 Yellow Flowers to Mix into Your Vegetable Garden